 To do this test, you’ll need to find a pH test kit at your local home and garden center.

-After you’ve followed the provided instructions, you’ll need to send the soil into a lab for them to test.
+After you’ve followed the provided instructions, you’ll need to send the soil to a lab for them to test.

 These tests are one of the best ways to ensure that your soil is the foundation that your plants/crops need it to be!